AdityaC-003/Comprehensive-Testing-Module-CPP/README.md

 # Comprehensive-Testing-Module-CPP

-\item A sandbox testing module in C++ (includes student and administrator login).
+* A sandbox testing module in C++
+* Has 2 interfaces: one for student & one for administrators.
+* Features:
+  * Add/modify students & their details
+  * Add/modify question papers
+  * Instant results to a test taken by a student
+  * Comprehensive performance analysis
-\item Features: Add/modify students/question papers, instant results to tests, comprehensive performance analysis, and support for multiple objective question types.
+  * Support for multiple objective question types.
+* Data is stored locally on files.